opengeo-tech/GeoPicker/README.md

 ![geopicker](docs/logo.png)

-Geospatial dataset picker via fast http rest interface written in NodeJs bindings for GDAL and [Fastify](https://www.fastify.io/)
+Geospatial dataset picker via fast http rest interface written in [NodeJs for GDAL](https://github.com/mmomtchev/node-gdal-async) bindings and [Fastify](https://www.fastify.io/)

+## Scope

+it has been specially designed to offer the widest range of formats and methods of data requests that is possible, to adapt to any context of use by the client.
+Each endpoint and the parameters it accepts have been designed on the basis of the functioning of already existing services, gathering a complete and coherent collection of APIs.
+At present the index.html page contains a large implementation of browser side requests using LeafletJs as basemap and jquery.

 # API Rest endpoints